Rahankeräykset: ohjeita vuosi-ilmoituksen tekemiseen EN

 Attachments to the annual report

-The annual report must also be accompanied by the approved financial statements for the financial year (includes the income statement and balance sheet with notes).
+Other supporting documents are not necessary.
 Note, however, that the National Police Board may request, for example, receipts or other information on the use of funds.

 Therefore, keep receipts and other supporting documents carefully so that you can present them on request.
 The National Police Board also carries out more extensive inspections of the use of money collection funds by random sampling.
 Therefore, receipts and other supporting documents should be kept for this reason as well.